|Guide||♦||4 Triplogs||Mine 0||0 Topics|

 About a mile upstream is a second dam, called, aptly the Stone Dam, It was completed in 1902 after precision-cut stone blocks of Coconino sandstone mined in nearby Ash Fork were lifted into place by crane and set by skilled stonemasons.

-Hike: Either of these dams are a worthy hike destination, but there is now capability of seeing them BOTH on one easy hike.
+Either of these dams is a worthy hike destination, but there is now the capability of seeing them BOTH on one easy hike.
 The one-month-old (with some short sections remaining under construction) Stone to Steel Trail offers an easy, winding path downstream from the Stone Dam to the Steel Dam and back.

 Once finished in this area, head back the way you came.